ritish-behera/VSD-PhysicalDesign/README.md

 # Module-2 : FloorPlanning, PowePlanning, Placement and Introduction to Library Cell Characterization
 After the synthesis stage comes the floorplanning stage where we arrange the pre-placed cells in the power and ground rail grid of the die core followed by powerplanning, pin assignment and placement of standard cells.
 In this module we have executed the floorplanning stage in openLANE and viewed it layout results through the Magic tool.
+Also a minor task of representing the core area in micron units was done as part of the module.

 Afterwards, we have moved to powerplanning, pin assignment and placement steps and at the end briefed about the library cell characterization using the SPICE parameters, DRC rules and timing constraints.